Super Wings: Distribution

 Alpha Animation and Culture held the distribution rights of the series in Mainland China and the rest of Asia, as well as the Middle East.
-The series was internationally distributed by CJ E&M.
+The series was internationally distributed by CJ E&M until 2017 when Alpha Group taken over global distribution rights to the series from season 2 onwards, giving Alpha Group full control of the series.

 Broadcast

 In South Korea, Super Wings premiered on September 1, 2014, on EBS1.
 The initial airings on EBS included a segment which celebrated certain children's birthdays during the closing credits.
 The show was repeated on some of children's interest channels on multichannel platforms in the country since then: Tooniverse, owned by CJ E&M, was one such channel.
 Season 2 premiered on March 1, 2017, on EBS1.

 In China, the series was syndicated, distributed by Alpha to television stations.
 In Japan, the series was broadcast on BS11.
-However, the series first aired only as a season 2 and 3 (not including season 1).
-In the United States, Super Wings also premiered on March 14, 2015, on Sprout (now Universal Kids) and also streamed on Netflix.
-In Canada, the series premiered on March 3, 2015, on Treehouse TV (owned by Corus), while a French version aired on Ici Radio-Canada Télé's children's block.
+However, the series first aired only as Seasons 2 and 3 (not including Season 1).
+In the United States, Super Wings also premiered on March 14, 2015, on Sprout (now Universal Kids) and also streamed on Netflix and Cartoonito.
+In Canada, the series premiered on March 3, 2015, on Treehouse TV (owned by Corus) and also aired on Family Jr, while a French version aired on Ici Radio-Canada Télé's children's block and Télé-Québec.
 In the UK and Ireland, Super Wings premiered on Cartoonito and Tiny Pop on February 6, 2017.
+Super Wings has also been broadcast on ABC Kids in Australia, TVNZ in New Zealand, and Nick Jr. in both countries.

-In the Arab World, the series was broadcast on Spacetoon on March 7, 2016, while in the Saudi Arabia, the series was broadcast on Basma on 2018.
+In the Arab World, the series was broadcast on Spacetoon on March 7, 2016, while in Saudi Arabia, the series was broadcast on Basma on 2018.
 In Singapore, the series debuted on Okto on October 14, 2017.
 In Hong Kong, the series debuted on Now TV (Hong Kong) on April 25, 2019.
 In Indonesia, the series was originally broadcast on GTV (formerly Global TV).
 However, the third season debuted on RTV on April 29, 2019.
 The fourth season debuted on August 5, 2020.
 In Israel, the series was broadcast on Hop!
 Channel.

 In Germany, the series was broadcast on Super RTL and KiKA.
-In Russia, the series was broadcast on Carousel.
-In Poland, the series was broadcast on TVP ABC.
+In Russia, the series was broadcast on Karusel.
+In Poland, the series was broadcast on TVP ABC & Polsat JimJam.
 In Ukraine, the series was broadcast on PLUSPLUS.
 In France, the series was broadcast on TF1, Gulli & Piwi+.
 In Croatia, the series was broadcast on RTL Kockica.
-In Thailand, the series was broadcast on Boomerang and Toonie.
+In Thailand, the series was broadcast on Boomerang and Toonee.
 In the Netherlands, the series was broadcast on RTL Telekids.
+In Finland, the series was broadcast on YLE TV2.
+In the United Arab Emirates, the series was broadcast on e-Junior.
 In Spain, the series was broadcast on Clan.
-In Angola, the series wad broadcast on ZTV.
+In Angola, the series was broadcast on ZTV.
 In Latin America and Brazil, it first aired on Discovery Kids on April 13, 2015.